aharren/influx-tools/README.md

 ### influx2-datapoints

-Query all data points for the given measurement in the given bucket within the given time frame.
+Query all data points for the given measurement in the given bucket within the given time frame [start, end[.

 ```
 ./influx2-datapoints.js mybucket 2024-07-19T00:00:00Z 2024-07-21T12:00:00Z mymeasurement